Dasharo/docs/docs/dasharo-menu-docs/overview.md

 with commentary presenting Dasharo features.

 [Here](../variants/novacustom_nv4x/compatibility-check-results-ubuntu.md) you
-can see checkbox results on dasharo firmware.
+can see checkbox results on Dasharo firmware.

 ## Dasharo menu guides